-Sometimes it takes a while for inspiration to strike — and that’s where browsing the best sewing blogs come in handy.
+Sometimes it takes a while for inspiration to strike — and that’s where browsing the best sewing blogs can fuel your next idea.

 If you’re passionate about sewing you’ll know how exciting it is to discover a new resource that inspires fresh ideas for new projects.
-Blogs about sewing are a fun and exciting way to interact and exchange ideas, hints and tips with other avid sewers — and there are some seriously inspiring people to discover.
+Blogs about sewing, like the best sewing books, are a fun and exciting way to interact and exchange ideas, hints and tips with other avid sewers — and there are some seriously inspiring people to discover.

 We’ve picked out our top sewing blogs — the ones that educate and entertain us, ultimately making us better sewers.